Edge modes in subwavelength resonators in one dimension: Quasiperiodic Dirichlet-to-Neumann map

 Throughout the paper, we also denote by $\C^{2N,\alpha}$ the set of quasiperiodic boundary data $ f\equiv (f_i^{\iLR})_{i\in\Z}$ satisfying

-where $f_i^{\iL}$ (respectively $f_i^{\iR}$) refers to the component associate to $x_i^{\iL}$ (respectively to $x_i^{\iR}$).
+where $f_i^{\iL}$ (respectively $f_i^{\iR}$) refers to the component associated to $x_i^{\iL}$ (respectively to $x_i^{\iR}$) {for $i\in\Z$}.
 The space of such quasiperiodic sequences is clearly of dimension $2N$.
 The following lemma provides an explicit expression for the solution to exterior problems on $\R \setminus \crystal$.

-\begin{lemma} Assume that $k$ is not of the form $k=n\pi/s_{i}$ for some nonzero integer $n\in\Z\backslash\{0\}$ and index $1\<i\<N$.
-Then, for any quasiperiodic sequence $(f_i^{\iLR})_{1\<i\<N}\in\C^{2N,\alpha}$, there exists a unique solution $w_f^{\alpha}\in H^{1}_{\per,\alpha}(\R)$ to the exterior problem:
+\begin{lemma} Assume that $k$ is not of the form $k=n\pi/s_{i}$ for some nonzero integer $n\in\Z\backslash\{0\}$ and index $1\leq i\leq N$.
+Then, for any quasiperiodic sequence $(f_i^{\iLR})_{1\leq i\leq N}\in\C^{2N,\alpha}$, there exists a unique solution $w_f^{\alpha}\in H^{1}_{\per,\alpha}(\R)$ to the exterior problem:

 Furthermore, when $k\neq 0$, the solution $w_f^{\alpha}$ reads explicitly

 where $a_i$ and $b_i$ are given by the matrix-vector product